Find the Best Tankless Water Heater Repair Services Near You

 What is the difference between a condensing and non-condensing tankless water heater?

-Condensing tankless water heaters offer higher efficiency because they extract heat from the exhaust gases before venting them outside. .
-They have a secondary heat exchanger.
+Condensing tankless water heaters are more energy-efficient by recovering heat from exhaust.
+This recovered heat is used to preheat incoming cold water, reducing the amount of energy required to reach the target temperature. .
 As a result, condensing tankless water heaters have a higher Energy Factor (EF) rating, indicating greater efficiency. .

 What are the signs of a gas leak in my tankless water heater?

 Gas leaks are dangerous and should be addressed immediately. .
-Here are indications that your gas appliance may have a gas leak:
+Here are signs that your tankless water heater may have a gas leak:

 • Health Symptoms: If you experience dizziness, headaches, nausea, or other unusual symptoms, it could be a sign of gas exposure. .